nyechoi/nyechoi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Get Next Line
+- 🔭 I’m currently working on Get Next L
 - 🌱 I’m currently learning C and UX/UI
 - 🤔 I’m looking for help with ...
 - 📫 How to reach me: